jgb31/robo_game/README.md

 ## Webpage

 Website is used for object selection.
 Users have to open the website and choose the object that they want to find.
-Once the obeject is selected, `app.py` calls object detection algorithm script, `tfLite.py`, and reads the outputs from `tfLite.py`.
+Once the obeject is selected, `app.py` calls object detection algorithm script, `TFLite_detection_webcam.py`, and reads the outputs from the script.
 Once `app.py` receives the selected object's name and its confidence level higher than 0.60, it will exit the object detection script and redirects to the `success.html`.
 If `app.py` does not receive the name of the selected obeject (if object detection fails) within 10 seconds, it will redirect to the `fail.html` and gives users an option to try again.

 ## Robot Movement